rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 - Unification of I/O means.
 - Making things ready for publication.

-Main features of reported version are:
+Main features of the reported version are:

 - Ability to generate one or many worlds from customizable presets.
 - Ability to have output in both raw (b/w .png) and colorized images.
-- Generated data is as follows: terrain, watermask, biomes, rivers, geological regions, rainfall and temperature.
+- Generated data is as follows: terrain, watermask, biomes, rivers, geological regions, rainfall, and temperature.

 For main feature reports and dev blogs follow [@pGLOWrpg] on Twitter.